nginx/unit-docs/source/configuration.rst

         }
     }

-Here, all requests to images, fonts, and plain text files will have a cache control header added to them.
+Here, all requests to images, fonts, and any text based files will have a cache control header added to the response.
 Any other requests will still serve the files, but this time without the header.
 This is useful for serving common web page resources that do not change with cache while letting other files to bypass cache.